Azure/azure-sdk-for-ios/sdk/storage/AzureStorageBlob/README.md

 ```

 ### Enumerating blobs
-List the blobs asychronously in your container
+List the blobs asynchronously in your container

 ```swift
 import AzureStorageBlob